ArunPrakashG/wordpress_client/README.md

 - [ ] Add concise `///` doc comments for all public fields in create/update request classes
 - [ ] Keep changes additive and non-breaking
 - [ ] Run `dart analyze` and the guard script; expect both to be clean

+## 🧪 Local Test Environment (optional)

+We provide a simple Docker setup to run a local WordPress for integration tests.

+What it does:

+- Spins up MariaDB + WordPress on localhost:8080
+- Installs Gutenberg and Useful Team JWT Auth plugin by default
+- Sets a dev JWT secret in wp-config for quick start

+Quick start on Windows PowerShell:

+1. Start the stack

+.scripts/wp-up.ps1

+2. Copy `test/test_local.json.example` to `test/test_local.json` and adjust credentials if needed.

+3. Run tests

+dart test

+4. Stop or reset

+.scripts/wp-down.ps1
+.scripts/wp-reset.ps1 # destroys volumes and recreates

+Environment variables supported by tests (optional):

+- `WP_BASE_URL` (e.g., http://localhost:8080/wp-json/wp/v2)
+- `WP_USERNAME`, `WP_PASSWORD`, `WP_APP_PASSWORD`

+Note: Integration tests no-op when no local config is found, so unit tests won’t fail on CI without WordPress running.

 ## 📄 License